schr0841/cnn_project/README.md

 Model chaining can be performed using the Functional API in a Keras framework, which allows for flexible connection of layers and models.

-Unlike in the case of ensembling models, where data augmentation and rescaling can be applied in both submodels, chaining two models requires specifying data augmentation and rescaling only in first model.
+Unlike with ensembling models, where data augmentation and rescaling can be applied in both submodels, chaining two models requires specifying data augmentation and rescaling only in first model.

-### Modifying second_model for compatibility with ensembling first_model
+### Modifying second_model to be compatibile with chaining first_model

 Our second_model also underwent some adjustments to make it compatible with ensembling and chaining with first_model.
 While second_model was initially defined and trained using the Sequential API, characteristics of this API proved complicating when it came to ensemble and chain with first_model.
 Our first_model had been defined using the Functional API to accommodate the ResNet50's greater complexity.
 As such, second_model was redefined, compiled, and trained with the Functional API.